 Blue Talks

-In collaboration with Marine Communications, Diplosphere and the French Embassy in New Zealand, the Blue Talks will bring together ocean stakeholders from across Aotearoa New Zealand, to pave the way ahead of the 3rd United Nations Ocean Conference (UNOC3) taking place in Nice, France, in June 2025.
+In collaboration with the French Embassy in New Zealand, Marine Communications, Diplosphere, and the University of Auckland, we are delivering a series of three Blue Talks to help chart Aotearoa New Zealand’s course toward the 3rd United Nations Ocean Conference (UNOC3), taking place in Nice, France, in June 2025.

 France and Costa Rica will co-organize the 3rd UNOC from 9 to 14 June 2025 in Nice (Mediterranean Sea).
 To prepare this conference dedicated to the preservation of Oceans, several “Blue Talks” will be organized in all partnering countries, in order to identify their priorities, challenges, and reach a consensus in Nice in 18 months.